marijnh/Postmodern/README-s-sql.md

 2. Approach #2 Use :raw

 To quote Marijn, the :raw keyword takes a string and inserts it straight into the query.
 I try to stay away from :raw if possible, but sometimes&#x2026;

         (query (:select (:raw "tmp1.name") :from (:as 'baz (:raw "tmp1"))))

-<a id="org73dbeb0"></a>

 ### Queries with User Input